 The films will be inspired by Harry Potter’s Hogwarts textbook of the same name, and will feature the book’s fictitious author, Newt Scamander.

-JK told us that the idea of make a film came from Warner Bros,
+JK told us that the idea of make a film came from Warner Bros, the suggestion of turning 'Fantastic Beasts and Where to Find Them' into a film.

 As she considered Warners’ proposal, an idea took shape that she couldn’t dislodge.
 That is how she ended up pitching her own idea for a film to Warner Bros.